sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

-# Hotel Value Analyzer
+# SakuYado 🌸

-A web application that helps you find the best value accommodations by calculating a **Review/Price Score** for each hotel you input.
+A beautiful web application that helps you find the best value accommodations by calculating a **Review/Price Score** for each hotel you input.

 ## What it does